 - Art 49.
 From Van Eyck to Rembrandt: Northern European Art, 1400-1650.
 9 units (3-0-6); third term.
 A survey of artistic developments in Northern Europe and Spain from the late Middle Ages through the Renaissance and baroque periods.
 The course will focus upon the complexity of northern art, from its origins in the still forceful medieval culture of 15th-century Flanders, to its confrontation with Italian Renaissance humanism in the 16th century.
 The effects of this cultural synthesis and the eventual development of distinct national schools of painting in the 17th century are examined through the works of the period's dominant artists, including Van Eyck, Dürer, Holbein, Velázquez, Rubens, Hals, and Rembrandt.
-Not offered 2010-11. - Art 50.
+Not offered 2009-10. - Art 50.
 Baroque Art.
 9 units (3-0-6); first term.
 A survey of the arts of painting, sculpture, and architecture from the late 16th century to the late 18th century.
 A confident and optimistic age, the baroque fostered the rise of national schools that produced artistic giants like Bernini, Caravaggio, Rubens, Rembrandt, Velázquez, Claude, Poussin, Tiepolo, and Guardi.
 The masterpieces of these and other artists reflect the wide variety of baroque art and will be studied within the context of certain commonly held ideals and of the differing economic, political, and religious systems that characterized the period.
-Not offered 2010-11. - Art 51.
+Not offered 2009-10. - Art 51.
 European Art of the 18th Century: From the Rococo to the Rise of Romanticism.
-9 units (3-0-6); third term.
+9 units (3-0-6); first term.
 The course will encompass 18th-century European painting, sculpture, architecture, and the decorative arts.
 During this period a variety of styles and subjects proliferated in the arts, as seen in the richly diverse works of artists such as Watteau, Boucher, Chardin, Fragonard, Tiepolo, Canaletto, Hogarth, Gainsborough, Blake, David, Piranesi, and Goya, which reflect a new multiplicity in ways of apprehending the world.
-Instructor: Spieth. - Art 52.
+Not offered 2009-10. - Art 52.
 British Art.
 9 units (3-0-6), third term.
 A survey course on British painting, sculpture, and architecture in the 17th, 18th, and 19th centuries.
 By examining the works of well-known British artists such as Hogarth, Blake, Gainsborough, Reynolds, Constable, and Turner, the class will focus on the multiplicity of styles and themes that developed in the visual arts in Britain from 1740 to 1840 and are part of the wider artistic phenomenon known as romanticism.
 This introduction to the British visual arts will be enriched by several class meetings in the Huntington Art Gallery.
 Instructor: Bennett. - Art 55.
 Art of the 19th Century.
-9 units (3-0-6); first term.
-A survey of 19th-century art with an emphasis on French and English art between ca. 1770 and 1880.
-This course will focus on issues including competing conceptions of the public for art, the rise of photography, the development of the avant-garde, and the place of art in urban culture.
-Instructor: M. Hunter.
+9 units (3-0-6); second term.
+A survey of 19th-century art with an emphasis on French painting created between 1780 and 1880.
+The lectures will focus on issues such as the new image of the artist, the tension between public and private statements in the arts, the rise of landscape painting, the development of the avant-garde, and paintings of modern life during this period.
+Not offered 2009-10.